cdegroot/uderzo_poncho/README.md

 rough around the edges, but the end-to-end system is there and making it nicer is pretty much a downhill run.

+## Getting started

+There's a bunch of projects in here and some of them need quite a lot of dependencies installed.
+Start at this directory's `Makefile` for a roadmap.

 ## Why?

 Today, all your UIs are Web.
 I think html/javascript/css is not a very